-A degree in Political Science at Keele or at Glendon will provide you with the opportunity to learn about the ways in which power and authority permeate almost every aspect of our lives.
-By concentrating on the various elements of Political Science, such as Comparative Politics, Canadian Politics, Political Theory and Women and Politics, you can amass knowledge on a wide range of contemporary issues which will prepare you for a great variety of professional careers and work environments.
+A degree in Political Science at Glendon will encourage you to grapple with big ideas about how the world works.
+How do power, authority, law, institutions, and theories produce systems of governance and permeate our lives?
+By studying various subfields such as comparative politics, Canadian politics, political theory, and international relations, you can amass knowledge on a wide range of important subjects, from the local to the global.
+Political Science will prepare you for a great variety of professional careers and work environments.

 This list is not exhaustive but provides an idea of the options graduates have and what they have gone on to do.
 Some options are more directly associated with a Political Science degree than others.

 - Business Administrator

 - Event Coordinator

 - Executive Assistant